-The government has announced that the scheme for employer supported childcare is to be replaced by a new scheme which will be phased in from 2015.
-The scheme will be available to families who have all parents in work with all earning less than £150,000 a year.
+The scheme for employer supported childcare is expected to be replaced by a new Tax-Free Childcare scheme to be phased in from autumn 2015.
+The scheme will be available to families where all parents are working and meet a minimum income level with each earning less than £150,000 a year.
 Parents who are receiving support through Tax Credits or the Universal Credit will not be eligible.
-Talk to us if childcare costs are an issue for you.